ibrahim-anas/SPECTRE/README.md

 ## **Overview**

-Our method performs visual-speech-aware 3D reconstruction so that speech perception from the original footage is preserved in the reconstructed talking head.
-For each example, the word/phrase being said is included.
+This project is used to perform visual-speech-aware 3D reconstruction so that speech perception from the original footage is preserved in the reconstructed talking head.

 ---